firefox-devtools/profiler/docs/profile-data.md

       // execution.
 The stackTable uses this frame information to build the call stack
       // of a profile sample.

+      frameTable: {
+        schema: {
+          location: 0,
+          implementation: 1,
+          optimizations: 2,
+          line: 3,
+          category: 4
+        },
+        data: [
-      frameTable: [
+          [
-        SchemaData({
-          location, // index into stringTable, points to strings like:
+            18,    // index into stringTable, points to strings like:
                    // JS: "Startup::XRE_Main"
                    // C++: "0x7fff7d962da1"
-          // JS Only:
-          implementation, // TODO
-          optimizations, // JSON info about JIT optimizations. line, // The line of code
+            40,    // for JS frames, an index into the string table, usually "Baseline" or "Ion" null,  // JSON info about JIT optimizations.
+            1536,  // The line of code
-          category // int bitmask of the category
+            16     // int bitmask of the category
                    // 16 - js::ProfileEntry::Category::OTHER
                    // 32 - js::ProfileEntry::Category::CSS
                    // 64 - js::ProfileEntry::Category::JS
                    // 128 - js::ProfileEntry::Category::GC
                    // 256 - js::ProfileEntry::Category::CC
                    // 512 - js::ProfileEntry::Category::NETWORK
                    // 1024 - js::ProfileEntry::Category::GRAPHICS
                    // 2048 - js::ProfileEntry::Category::STORAGE
                    // 4096 - js::ProfileEntry::Category::EVENTS
                    // 9000 - other non-bitmask category
-        }),
+          ],
           ...
-      ],
+        ]
+      },

       // A table of stacks.
 Each entry contains references to the current frame and
       // the parent frame (if one exists).
 This can then be used to reconstruct
       // the call stack.

-      stackTable: SchemaData({
+      stackTable: {
+        schema: {
+          frame: 0,
+          prefix: 1
+        },
+        data: [
+          [
-        frame, // The current frame: index of the frame in the frameTable prefix // The calling frame: Index of the frame in the frameTable }),
+            0,   // The current frame: index of the frame in the frameTable null // The rest of the stack: Index of the stack in the stackTable, or null ],
+          ...
+        ]
+      },

       // A list of arbitrary strings used within the profile.

       stringTable: ["(root)", "0x109eba3b4", "Events::ProcessGeckoEvents", ...],

+    },
+    ...
+  ],

+  // An array of profiles from other processes that were associated with this process.
+  // For example, in Firefox, the profile from the parent process has a profiles from
+  // the content processes in its processes array.
+  processes: [
+    {
+      meta: ...,
+      libs: ...,
+      threads: ...
     },
     ...
   ]